rust-lang/rust/src/doc/trpl/macros.md

 side of a macro definition.
 The behavior of `*` in transcription, especially in cases where multiple `*`s are nested, and multiple different names are involved, can seem somewhat magical and unintuitive at first.
-The system that interprets them is called "Macro By Example".
+The system that interprets them is called "Macro By Example."
 The two rules to keep in mind are (1) the behavior of `$(...)*` is to walk through one "layer" of repetitions for all of the `$name`s it contains in lockstep, and (2) each `$name` must be under at least as many `$(...)*`s as it was matched against.